 How to Play

-Monopoly Online is a multiplayer board game where you buy, trade, and manage real US companies to bankrupt your opponents.
+Monopoly Online is a multiplayer board game where you buy, trade, and manage real global brands to bankrupt your opponents.

 The Board

-The board has 40 fields arranged in a square: 22 properties (real companies grouped by color), 4 railroads (cloud infrastructure), 2 utilities, 4 corner squares (GO, Jail, Free Parking, Go To Jail), and 6 Chance card spaces.
-Players move clockwise, collecting $2,000k salary each time they pass GO.
+The board has 40 fields arranged in a square: 22 properties (real global brands grouped into 8 color groups), 4 Finance properties, 2 Industry properties, 4 corner squares (GO, Jail, Casino, Go To Jail), 6 Chance card spaces, and 2 tax squares ($2,000k Luxury Tax and $1,000k Income Tax).
+Each player starts with $15,000k.
+Players move clockwise, collecting a $2,000k salary each time they pass GO.

 Properties & Rent

 When you land on an unowned property, you can buy it at its listed price or decline to trigger an auction.
 Properties are grouped into 8 color groups (2-3 properties each).
 Owning all properties of a color group (a monopoly) doubles the base rent.
-Rent increases further when you build houses and hotels on your properties.
+Rent grows further as you open branches and corporations.
+Landing exactly on GO pays an extra $1,000k bonus on top of the $2,000k salary.

-Once you own all properties in a color group, you can build houses (up to 4) and then a hotel (level 5).
+Once you own all properties in a color group, you can open branches (up to 4) and then upgrade to a Corporation (level 5).
 You must build evenly across the group — no property can be more than 1 building ahead of another in the same group.
 Buildings can only be purchased before rolling the dice.
-Building costs vary by group, from $500k (brown) to $2,000k (dark blue).
+Building costs vary by group, from $500k (Supermarkets) to $2,000k (Technology).

 Mortgaging Properties